TerjeUrnes/spiral-walk/README.md

     { x: 3, y: 4 } - The cell is empty <br>
     { x: 3, y: 3 } - The cell is empty
 </details>

+> [!CAUTION]
+> It does not check the input.
+The user of this class is responsible for that it is correct.